IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Technical Components of the Neutrino Source

 \item {\it Alternative Cyclotron Designs:~~} An RFQ injecting into a 4-sector ring cyclotron with conventional magnets was considered the best alternative design.
 However, this would increase the cost of the cyclotron itself by an estimated 40\% and would occupy a substantially larger footprint, increasing the cost for cavern space.
 An alternative to the conventional magnets in our compact design is to use superconducting magnets.
 This has much higher up-front costs for the cyclotron and for the supporting cryogenic plant.
 It also places much stronger constraints on losses and rapid removal of dumped-energy around the collimators and extraction region.
 In addition, wall-power costs may not be lower during operation.
 As most of the electric power goes into the beam through the RF system, the magnet power is a small part of the total.
 Furthermore, maintaining the necessary up-time is riskier and maintenance of the machine is more difficult.
 Safety issues related to use of cryogens is also a concern.

 \item {\it Linear Accelerators:~~} Linacs could be either normal-conducting (copper) or superconducting.
 A high-current normal-conducting linac would not be a practical option for IsoDAR.
 For one, the electrical efficiency of these structures is very low.
-For example, LANL built a CW copper RFQ demonstrator called LEDA for the APT project in the 1990's.
+For example, LANL built a CW copper RFQ demonstrator called LEDA as the ``front end" (low-energy portion) for the APT project in the 1990's.
 This RFQ accelerated 100 mA of protons to 6.7 MeV and required four 1.5 megawatt klystrons to drive the RF system.
 That's 6 MW of RF power to produce 675 kilowatts of beam power.
 The efficiency is about 11\%, with 89\% of the power going into heating the copper structure.
 The klystron itself can be quite efficient, about 70\%, but the total efficiency, wall-plug to beam, is no higher than 8\%.
 By comparison, the RF system for the compact cyclotron has a wall-plug to beam-power efficiency of about 50\%.

 A superconducting linac would not have the structure-heating problems, and the coupling of RF power to the beam would be substantially higher.
-However, the cost of the niobium structure is extremely high (Reference: Uli Ratzinger), probably about $\times$10 over the cyclotron when one includes the cryogenic infrastructure. (this needs to be checked.)
-In addition, the footprint for the linac and its cryoplant are substantially greater than the space needed for the cyclotron.
+But low beta superconducting structures are not as cost-effective as normal-conducting ones; for example the ESS low beta structures, up to 90 MeV, are all normal conducting while the remainder (up to 2 GeV) are superconducting.
+(The difference between ESS and LEDA is the duty factor: for ESS it is only 4\%.)

+But in any event the hardware cost of a 60 MeV CW linac, whether normal or superconducting will be substantially higher compared to a cyclotron.
+In addition, the cavern space required for a linac would be substantially larger than what is needed for a cyclotron.

 \item {\it Other Options:~~} Ref.~\cite{costeffective} covers several other options, but two that are often raised are worth discussion here.
 The first is a state-of-the art D-T generator.
 These devices are reaching rates as high as $2{\times}10^{11}$ neutrons/s.
 However, they are large devices that produce neutrons isotropically.
 To reach $\bar \nu_e$ fluxes close to that of IsoDAR, an extremely large surrounding sleeve is necessary.
 This is very high cost and presents a much less compact source to the detector than the default design.
 The pulsed nature of these generators is not an advantage because the $^8$Li lifetime is 839 ms.